Las Vegas Nevada Profile and Resource Guide, City or community of Las Vegas, Nevada Facts, Information, Relocation, Real Estate, Advertising

 Phone: 702-792-3766 for group tour information

 The Guinness World Book of Records is brought to three-dimensional life through color videos, life-size replicas and computerized databanks, including a special World of Las Vegas display.
-Open seven days, 9am - 10pm.
-And don't forget to visit our unique gift shop.
+Please call ahead for hours of operation

 900 Las Vegas Blvd.
 North